 - Peripheral neuropathy [see WARNINGS AND PRECAUTIONS]

-- Increased International Normalized Ratio (INR)/prolonged prothrombin time [see WARNINGS AND PRECAUTIONS and Drug-Laboratory Test Interactions]
+- Increased International Normalized Ratio (INR)/prolonged prothrombin time [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS]

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared with rates in the clinical trials of another drug and may not reflect the rates observed in practice.